 - 30 M

 - 1 D

 - Makes two 1-quart (946-ml) jars

-- 3 tablespoons superfine sugar (37 g) or simply blitz granulated sugar in a food processor until finely ground but not powdery
+- 3 tablespoons superfine sugar or simply blitz granulated sugar in a food processor until finely ground but not powdery

 - 1. Wash the jars, lids, and rings with hot soapy water.
-Then fill your largest stock pot with the jars (not the lids) and enough water to cover the jars by 1 inch (you may need to do this in batches).
+Then fill your largest stock pot with the jars (but not the lids) and enough water to cover the jars by 1 inch (you may need to do this in batches).
 Bring water to a boil and simmer for 10 minutes.
-Carefully drain the water out of the jars and transfer them to a clean towel using a jar lifter or tongs.
+Carefully drain the water from the jars and transfer them to a clean towel using a jar lifter or tongs.

 - 2. In a medium nonreactive saucepan over medium heat, warm the vinegar, salt, and sugar, stirring, until the sugar and salt have dissolved, about 10 minutes.
 Pour the brine mixture into a bowl and whisk in the 1 1/4 cups cold water.
 Let the brine cool to room temperature, 30 to 45 minutes.
 If not making the pickles right away, cover and refrigerate until needed.

 - 3. Divide the cucumbers between a couple 1-quart preserving jars that are tall enough to hold the cucumber spears vertically.
 Add half the garlic, coriander seeds, mustard seeds, and dill sprigs to each jar.
 Pour the brine equally over the cucumbers, topping off each jar with cold water if necessary to completely cover the cucumber spears.

 - 4. Seal the jars and, if you added additional water, shake each jar gently to mix.
 Stash in the fridge for at least 24 hours before noshing on the quick dill pickles.
 The flavors will mellow with time.
 You can keep them in the fridge for up to 10 days—although we sincerely doubt they’ll last that long.